nebrius/raspi-llio/README.md

 Raspberry Pi Low Level IO
 =========================

+**WARNING** This module has been _deprecated_ in favor of [Raspi.js](https://github.com/nebrius/raspi).
+Raspi.js uses a more advanced mechanism for managing peripherals, and is considerably more performant.
+Bugs will not be fixed in this module.

 The raspi-llio (Low Level Input/Output) module exposes the [Wiring Pi](http://wiringpi.com/) C library to Node.js, which provides access to GPIO, PWM, I2C, SPI, and UART capabilities.
 For more in depth information on how raspi-llio works, visit the Wiring Pi docs.
 All methods in this library map directly to a Wiring Pi method.
 Many of the methods are wrapped